-Witch hazel has long been used on the skin for its astringent properties but can also help prevent photodamage that leads to aging [source].
-The combination of witch hazel and aloe is perfect for oily skin, so you can also use them as a toner after washing your face at night.
+Witch hazel has long been used on the skin for its astringent properties, but it also contains compounds that help prevent photodamage that leads to aging [source].
+The combination of witch hazel and aloe is perfect for oily skin, so you can use these wipes as a toner after washing your face in the morning and at night as well.
+In a pinch, they can double as makeup remover wipes.

 - Witch hazel (look for one without alcohol, like Thayers)